Escalate English Reading Syllabus

 Conduct and Behavior

-Your ability to follow class rules and procedures in vital to the smooth operation of the class.
+Your ability to follow class rules and procedures is vital to the smooth operation of the class.
 All students will perform and live up to the LMS school-wide expectations of Do Your Best, Do What's Right, and Treat Others the Way You Want to Be Treated.
-IN this class, there are some non-negotiable expectations:
+In this class, there are some non-negotiable expectations:

 Talk at Appropriate Times

 - Be Where You Are Supposed To Be

-Remain in your assigned area at all times.
-This may be your desk orany other area that I assign you. for the Be iun your seat and ready to work when the bell rings You are expected to be in your seat and ready for work when the bell rings.
-You will be counted tardy if you are not present in the room when the bell rings.
+Always remain in your assigned area.
+This may be your desk or any other area that I assign you.
+Be in your seat and ready for work when the bell rings.
 You are tardy if you are not present in the room when the bell rings.

 Respect for Others/Materials

-Show respect toward yourselfand others at all times.
+Always show respect toward yourself and others.
 This includes verbally, physically, and in your overall attitude.
-You will work in various collaborative groups, and interact positively with all classmates.
-Do not write in books or on desks and walls.
-No throwing of books or other items.
+You will work in various collaborative groups and interact positively with all classmates.
+Do not write in books or on desks, or walls.
+No throwing of books, pencils, or other items.
+No "horseplay".

 - No gum chewing!